ar-arya-12/Question_answering_AI/README.md

 ## Question_answering

 ### Objective
-This repository contains a web application built using Streamlit that integrates a Google Large language model "Gemin".
+This repository contains a web application built using Streamlit that integrates a Google Large language model "Gemini".
 The application allows users to input questions and receive AI-generated responses in real-time.

 ### Tasks